Ivo-Balbaert/The_Way_to_Jai/README.md

 # The Way to Jai
 A lightweight way to discover and learn the Jai programming language.
+All programs work with the latest version of the Jai compiler.

 This is a work in progress.
 If you find mistakes, ambiguities, things that are not clear, please create an issue.